satyakonmsft/skype-docs/Skype/SDN/articles/configuring-sdn-manager.md

+---
+title: Activate QoE recording in Skype for Business Server
+description: Learn how to verify and activate the QoE recording. ms.date: 03/29/2022
+---

 # Configure SDN Interface SDN Manager

 **Applies to**: Lync Server 2013 | Skype for Business 2015 | Skype for Business 2019